Oluwatodimu/StudentPortal/readme.md

 I broke the project down into three main parts:
 1. securing the application with authentication and authorization.
 2. building the business logic.
+3. writing unit and integration tests
-3. containerizing and deploying the application.
+4. containerizing and deploying the application.

 So far, I have completed only the first part which I will illustrate the
 workflow: